shuyangsun/mlp-rust/README.md

-# mlp-rust
+# Multilayer Perceptron in Rust
-A multi-layer perceptron implemented purely in safe Rust.
+A multilayer perceptron implemented purely in safe Rust.